malthe/chameleon/src/chameleon/docs/metal.rst

 The ``metal:use-macro`` statement replaces the statement element with a macro.
 The statement expression describes a macro definition.

+.. note:: In Chameleon the expression may point to a template instance; in this case it will be rendered in its entirety.

 In :mod:`zc.pt` the expression will generally be a expression referring to a macro defined in another template which is passed in to the rendering template.
 See ``metal:define-macro`` for more